bpowers/go-agent/README.md

 The multi-round pattern (implemented in all providers):
 1. Detect tool calls in the streaming response
-2. Execute tools with the provided context (context must flow from Message/MessageStream to handlers)
+2. Execute tools with the provided context (context must flow from Message to handlers)
 3. Format results according to provider requirements
 4. Make follow-up API calls with tool results
 5. Repeat until no more tool calls (max 10 rounds to prevent infinite loops)